RC4ML/SwCC/README.md

 ├── bitstream (U280 Bitstream)
 ├── doc (User Manual)
 ├── riscv (the CCA code running on RISC-V)
-├── SwRDMA (the source code for SwRDMA experiments)
+├── SwCC (the source code for SwCC experiments)
 ~~~